davidmerfield/Blot-theme-engine/README.md

 # Blot's theme engine

-This is a prototype for an engine to render Blot sites.
+This is a half-working prototype for an engine to render Blot sites.
 A *theme* is a collection of *templates* used to render a site.
 A *template* is used to render the response for requests to a set of URLs which match a *route*.
 A *template* can contain variables, a.k.a. *locals*, and sub-templates, a.k.a. *partials*.

 **Why does this exist?**